actions-on-google/dialogflow-interactive-canvas-nodejs/CONTRIBUTING.md

-# How to become a contributor and submit your own code
+# How to become a contributor and submit your code

 ## Contributor License Agreements